 However, you do have an opportunity to dig into your 401(k) starting at age 55 and not pay penalties on that withdrawal—provided you meet two criteria:

-- You are no longer employed by the employer with whom the 401k is affiliated.
+- You are no longer employed by the company with whom the 401(k) is affiliated

-Below are a few additional considerations to keep in mind if you’re considering 401k withdrawals from an old employer between the ages of 55-59½.
+Keep these four things in mind if you’re thinking about taking 401(k) withdrawals from an old employer plan between the ages of 55 and 59 ½:

-It doesn’t matter why you severed employment with the old employer.Whether you were fired, quit or were laid off, as long as you are no longer employed by the employer maintaining the plan, you will qualify for penalty-free early withdrawals from that 401k as long as employment was terminated during the year of your 55th birthday or later.
+It doesn’t matter whether you were fired, quit or were laid off.
+As long as you are no longer employed by the company maintaining the plan, and your employment was terminated during or after the year you turned 55, you will qualify for penalty-free early withdrawals from that 401(k).

-For example, if you retired from Company ABC at age 50, you would still be subject to the penalty tax if you take distributions at age 55; you’d have to wait until age 59½ for penalty-free withdrawals.
+This is important for those entering retirement early.
+For example, if you retired from Company ABC at age 50, you would still be subject to the penalty tax if you take distributions at age 55.
+Since your employment ended before the year in which you turned 55, you’d have to wait until age 59 ½ for penalty-free withdrawals.